poelstra/node-red-contrib-mhub/README.md

 - Double-click to edit properties
 - Click the pencil icon to add/edit server settings
 - Fill in the other details
-	- For an In node, leave the "Pattern" empty to receive all messages
+	- For an In node, leave the "Pattern" empty to receive all messages, or e.g. `/myhome/**/temperature`
-	- For an Out node, use any "Topic" you like.
+	- For an Out node, use any "Topic" you like, e.g. `/myhome/room1/deviceA/temperature`

 # Caveats